arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/Databases/README.md

 ### [RDS Aurora](https://aws.amazon.com/rds/aurora/)

-Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
+Aurora is a closed source DB engine, driver-compatible with MySQL and PostgreSQL

+Has better performance (tailored for their cloud hardware): 5x MySQL, 3x PostgreSQL

+Amazon Aurora is fully managed by Amazon Relational Database Service (RDS), which automates time-consuming administration tasks like hardware provisioning, database setup, patching, and backups.

+Amazon Aurora features a distributed, fault-tolerant, self-healing storage system.

+It delivers high performance and availability with up to 15 low-latency read replicas, point-in-time recovery, continuous backup to Amazon S3, and replication across three Availability Zones (AZs).

 * Scaling:
-  * Scales in 10GB Increments up to 64TB
+  * Auto scales in 10GB Increments up to 64TB
   * Compute resources can scale up to 32vCPUs and 244GB of Memory.

-  * 2 Copies of your data are contained in each availability zone, with a minimum of 3 availability zones.
+* Data copies:
+  * 6 copies total: data is in 3 AZ, with 2 copies per AZ
+  * Automated backups enabled by default
+  * Snapshots (manual) can be shared with other AWS accounts
-  * Aurora handles the loss of up two copies of data without affecting database **write** capability.
+  * Handles the loss of up two copies of data without affecting database **write** capability.
-  * Aurora handles the loss of up three copies of data without affecting database **read** capability.
+  * Handles the loss of up three copies of data without affecting database **read** capability.

 * Replicas:
   * Aurora Replicas: Separate aurora replicas (up to 15 replicas).
   * MySQL Read replicas: (up to 5 replicas).
-  * In case of loss of the primary aurora DB, failover will automatically occur on the Aurora replica, it will not in the MySQL read replica.
+  * Failover: Aurora replicas can be promoted to master